create3000/x_ite/docs/_posts/components/ParticleSystems/ParticleSystem.md

 ### SFNode [ ] **color** NULL <small>[X3DColorNode]</small>

-The *color* field contains Color\|ColorRGBA nodes as a series of *color* values to be used at the given colorKey points in time.
+The *color* field contains Color or ColorRGBA nodes as a series of *color* values to be used at the given colorKey points in time.

 #### Hints